pbrisbin/aurget/README.md

 this behavior directly via `makepkg.conf`.

 PKGBUILD editing uses `$EDITOR` or `$VISUAL` with a fallback of "vi".

-Color is on by default and (at this time) cannot be turned off.
-I'll eventually (re-)add a `--nocolor` flag.

 The `development_regex` is no longer configurable.
 If the one I'm using is not correct for your needs, simply let me know and I'll update it.